paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Section was enacted as part of the Water Resources Development Act of 1996, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

 #### Amendments
+2025—Subsec. (b)(1).
+Pub.
+L. 118–272, § 1119(a)(1), amended par.
+(1) generally.
+Prior to amendment, text read as follows: “The Secretary—

+“(A) may permit the use of any dredged material disposal facility under the jurisdiction of, or managed by, the Secretary by a non-Federal interest if the Secretary determines that such use will not reduce the availability of the facility for project purposes; and

+“(B) may impose fees to recover capital, operation, and maintenance costs associated with such use.”

+Subsec. (b)(2).
+Pub.
+L. 118–272, § 1119(a)(2), substituted “Fees” for “Use of fees” in par. heading, designated existing provisions as subpar.
+(A) and inserted subpar. heading, and added subpar.
+(B).

+Subsec. (b)(3), (4).
+Pub.
+L. 118–272, § 1119(a)(3), added pars.
+(3) and (4).

 2020—Subsec. (a).
 Pub.
 L. 116–260, § 145(1), inserted “or replacement capacity” after “Additional capacity” in heading.

 Subsec. (a)(1).
 Pub.
 L. 116–260, § 145(2), added par.
 (1) and struck out former par.
 (1).
 Prior to amendment, text read as follows: “At the request of a non-Federal interest with respect to a project, the Secretary may provide additional capacity at a dredged material disposal facility constructed by the Secretary beyond the capacity that would be required for project purposes if the non-Federal interest agrees to pay, during the period of construction, all costs associated with the construction of the additional capacity.”